 - Slow root development and delayed transition to vegetative growth

 If you are using a dimmable fixture, start at 30-40% and increase intensity gradually over the first two weeks as roots establish.
-This approach works well with panel LEDs like the Spider Farmer G3000 Smart, where the app makes incremental adjustments easy to schedule.
+A 200W LED panel at 24 inches and 30% output is more than adequate for most home propagation setups.

 For a full breakdown of spectrum science and PPFD targets at every stage, see Full Spectrum Grow Lights Explained.